Miscellaneous Notices to Mariners

 A digital version of the Norwegian list of lights is updated every morning.
-You can download the continuously updated Norwegian list of lights as a pdf at kystverket.no.
+You can download the continuously updated Norwegian list of lights as a pdf-file at kystverket.no.

 Buoys and Beacons

-Mariners are advised that beacons must not be used for mooring.
-This can cause the beacon becomes damaged or out of position.
+Mariners are advised that aids to navigation must not be used for mooring.
+This can cause the aids to become damaged or out of position.

 Floodlight has a steady yellow or white light that illuminate an area.
-This area can be an odd, rock, pier head, bridge piers or structure as a lantern is equipped.
+This area can be an rock, pier head, bridge piers or the structure the light is mounted on.

-The purpose of the diffuser is to provide the crew a certain effect of navigation at day, where one can better see and judge the distance to a restricted area and also see an illuminated daymark even though it is dark.
-Often this amplified using reflectors and/or white colour.
+The purpose of the diffuser is to provide the mariner a certain effect of navigation at day, where one can better see and judge the distance to a restricted area/object and also see an illuminated daymark even though it is dark.
+Most recently, it is common to illuminate the stricture.
+This often amplified using reflectors and/or white color on the structure..

 NCA Maintenance Vessels